philawsophizing/PODD/README.md

 - Compare prices at nearby stores
 - Check inventory before making the trip
 - Shop without a wallet using credit or direct debit
-- View prices and pay in your currency
+- View prices and pay in your prefered currency
-- No more hunting for an items, search and locate
+- No more hunting for items, search and locate
-- Assistance one click away
+- Personal ssistance is one click away
 - One click SELF CHECKOUT aka no more lines

 **Merchants**
 - Automate inventory
-- Gain insight into customer trends, and product recommendations
+- Gain insight into customer trends.
+- Data driven product recommendations
-- Offer self checkout without large infrastructure investment
+- Offer self checkout without a large infrastructure investment
 - Allocate employees to customer assistance instead of operating registers
 - Pay no more than you currently do to process transactions
 - PODD handles securing your transactions